All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Optimal Load-Shedding in Distribution System

-• Defined the core objectives as maximizing the remaining load supplied after shedding, while simultaneously minimizing active power losses and improving the Voltage Stability Margin (VSM).
-The problem formulation incorporated operational constraints including real and reactive power balance, bus voltage limits, line thermal limits, and prioritized load curtailment.
+• Defined the core objectives as maximizing the remaining load supplied after shedding, while simultaneously minimizing active power losses and improving voltage stability.

-• Implemented the CSMA-based optimization model in MATLAB R2020a, where the sinusoidal chaos mechanism was embedded within the SMA’s position-update function to improve exploration–exploitation balance.
-Extensive simulations were conducted on the IEEE 33-bus and IEEE 69-bus radial distribution networks across three distinct islanding scenarios.
+• Implemented the optimization model in MATLAB R2020a and conducted extensive simulations on the IEEE 33-bus and IEEE 69-bus radial distribution networks across three distinct islanding scenarios.

 Transient Stability Assessment of the Oman Grid under Large Penetration of Photovoltaic and Wind Energy Systems

-• Proposed and validated Virtual Inertia Systems (VISs) integrated with battery energy storage, optimized via a swarm-based optimization algorithm in MATLAB R2021b and DIgSILENT PowerFactory.
-Case studies on the 2027 MIS grid showed that VIS deployment reduced frequency deviations, improved voltage stability, and provided cost-effective, resilient operation under load disturbances and PV output fluctuations.
+• Proposed and validated virtual inertia systems integrated with battery energy storage, optimized via a swarm-based optimization algorithm in MATLAB R2021b and DIgSILENT PowerFactory.

 Designing a Virtual Inertia Controller for the PDO Power System

-• Addressed low-inertia stability issues in the PDO grid under 400 MW (2026) and 600 MW (2030) renewable penetration by designing Virtual Inertia Systems (VISs) with battery energy storage.
+• Addressed low-inertia stability issues in the PDO grid under 400 MW (2026) and 600 MW (2030) renewable penetration by designing virtual inertia systems with battery energy storage.

-• Implemented the simulations in MATLAB R2021b and DIgSILENT PowerFactory, and optimized their size and placement using swarm-based optimization, achieving trade-offs between frequency stability, voltage support, and cost.
-The project provides a techno-economic roadmap for PDO to select between cost-effective, balanced, or performance-focused VIS investment strategies for 2026 and 2030.
+• Implemented the simulations in MATLAB R2021b and DIgSILENT PowerFactory, and optimized the size and placement of the inertia systems.
+The project provides a techno-economic roadmap for PDO’s 2026 and 2030 grid models.